In Year 3 you will find Mrs Watson (Monday to Thursday), Miss Jones and Mr Fielder (Fridays).

-Welcome back after the half-term break.
+Welcome back after the Christmas holidays.
+We hope that you've had an enjoyable break.

 The register is taken and learning begins at 8:45 am.
 Please encourage your child to be on time.